Decision Tree FlowCharts

-At the end of a session, VisiRule reports its findings, makes recommendations, and generates any required output documents.
+At the end of a session, VisiRule reports its conclusions, makes recommendations, and generates all the required output documents.

-You can access statistics and insight into which questions are being asked, what answers given and how they correlate to specific conclusions.
+You can access statistics and insight into the questions asked, the answers obtained and how they led to a specific conclusion.